Albanian Swimming Federation: History

 Swimming in Albania has its roots in Durrës, where races began centuries ago.
 The swimming federation was formed in the late 1950s.
 Albanians more prominent in the sport included Jani Hondro and Spiro Koço.

 The first person to represent Albania in the Olympics was an American born Albanian, Frank Leskaj.
 Leskaj represented Albania in the 1992 Summer Olympics in Barcelona.
 It was not until the late 2000s where swimming began to flourish in Albania.
-It wasn't until 2004 that Albania would be represented again in the summer Olympics by Kreshnik Gjata.
+It was not until 2004 that Albania would be represented again in the summer Olympics by Kreshnik Gjata.
 Four years later, a young swimmer at the age of 16 years represented Albania again in the 2008 Summer Olympics in Beijing.
 The swimmers name was Sidni Hoxha and he became a record holder for Albania that year.
 Till date, Hoxha, is Albania's most successful swimmer.
 Hoxha has participated in two Olympics, holding more than 50% of the national records, countless European and world championships, two time NCAA swimming competitor, and former Balkan Champion.
 Hoxha is acclaimed and determined to represent Albania two more times in the Olympics, for a total of four times.
 Also, in 2008, Albania's first female swimmer was Rovena Marku.
 Marku, also broke the national record for 50m freestyle that year in Beijing.

 In 2012, Sidni Hoxha and Noel Borshi represented Albania in the summer Olympics in London.